mkocikowski/kafkaclient/README.md

 cpu) can be controlled more precisely.

 Compression is applied at batch level.
 Libkafka does not implement compression.
-Codecs are provided by kafkaclient or by the user (codec is provided to batch builder instance by the user).
-This makes it possible to have multiple implementations of a compression scheme (for example: DataDog and KlausP for zstd).
+Codecs are provided by the user (codec is provided to batch builder instance by the user).

 The underlying libkafka library implements synchronous single partition producer and consumer.
 This library implements a multi-core batch builder and